railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 All expenses and sales are then attached to a case.
 This gives the profitability of each case and, at a consolidated level, of each client.

 Billing for the different cases is a bit unusual.
-The cases don't match any entry on the general account and nor do they come from purchase or sale invoices.
-They're represented by the various analytic operations and don't have exact counterparts in the general accounts.
-They're calculated on the basis of the hourly cost per employee.
+The cases do not match any entry on the general account and nor do they come from purchase or sale invoices.
+They are represented by the various analytic operations and do not have exact counterparts in the general accounts.
+They are calculated on the basis of the hourly cost per employee.
 These entries are automatically created on billing worksheets.

-At the end of the month when you pay salaries and benefits, you integrate them into the general accounts but not in the analytic accounts, because they've already been accounted for in billing each account.
+At the end of the month when you pay salaries and benefits, you integrate them into the general accounts but not in the analytic accounts, because they have already been accounted for in billing each account.
 A report that relates data from the analytic and general accounts then lets you compare the totals, so you can readjust your estimates of hourly cost per employee depending on the time actually worked.